fungusdesu/cs486-apcs24/README.md

-# cs486-apcs24
+# Introduction to Database Systems
-A compilation of the exercises for CS486 lab: Introduction to Database Systems for HCMUS's APCS course
+actually not that bad